A corruption trial revealed a #MeToo ethics entanglement for a top Biden adviser

 Shelly Kulwin, one of Hampton's attorneys on the lawsuit, also told NPR he "had no indication that they were working for Madigan."

-Hampton said Time's Up ultimately provided her with approximately $60,000 to support her legal case, which she was obligated to repay if she received any money from a possible settlement.
-Time's Up also paid Klonsky to continue helping Hampton with public relations.
+Hampton said the Time's Up Legal Defense Fund ultimately provided her with approximately $60,000 to support her legal case, which she was obligated to repay if she received any money from a possible settlement.
+The group also paid Klonsky to continue helping Hampton with public relations.
 Klonsky said getting the group's support, "was incredibly validating and made us feel like we've got backing and it's going to be a lot harder to mess with us when we've got something like Time's Up behind us."

 Over the course of 2019, Hampton and Klonsky said they provided regular updates about the case and legal developments to their contacts at Time's Up and SKDK.